 Ad blocking is enabled in Trafficking on campaigns, and can be controlled for specific sites and placements within the campaign.

 How do you choose what to send to a domain that meets your criteria for ad blocking?
 Your options depend on the placement type.Display placements

 For display placements that trigger blocking criteria, Campaign Manager 360 blocks your regular ads and sends a transparent pixel instead.
-This is the default option.
 The user does not see any ad content.
 In fact, the user cannot even tell that a placement is there.
 The placement is transparent, so it looks exactly like the rest of the page.
 It has the same background color.
-Campaign Manager 360 calls these transparent pixels brand-neutral ads.

 Billing and reports

-Whether you choose to send transparent pixels or your own brand-neutral content to display placements, Campaign Manager 360 logs these impressions as blocked impression on your brand-neutral ads.
+Campaign Manager 360 logs these impressions as blocked impressions.
 These impressions count toward your ad serving fees.